Comparative Group 1: Entrepreneurship in Higher Education for the development of innovation and creative thinking

 (selection for the transnational essay is based on participants research interests)

-- Transitions from higher education to the labour market will be considered a category since they are very important from a pedagogical point of view for the study of the dynamic processes towards adulthood and the design and management of educational Actions.
+2. Entrepreneurship education programs will be considered a category since they are very important from a pedagogical point of view for the study of the dynamic processes for innovation and creativity.